floatinghotpot/cordova-plugin-flurry/README.md

  ## Donate ##
 ----------------------------------------------
 You can use this cordova plugin for free.
 To support this project, donation is welcome.

 Donation can be accepted in either of following ways:
-* Keep the donation code to share 2% Ad traffic.
-(Just remove it, if you don't hope so)
 * [Donate directly via Paypal](http://floatinghotpot.github.io/#donate)